 All the requests so far have been made directly by the browser.
 No requests have originated from the client or provider.

 At this stage, we get to finish the OAuth process.
 Let’s dig into what the OAuth client does when it handles the OAuth callback request.

 The OAuth client receives the code and makes an API request to the provider to exchange the code for a real token.
 This is the first direct request between the OAuth client and the provider.

-Finally, the oauth client stores its own record that the user is authorized in a cookie.
+Finally, the OAuth client stores its own record that the user is authorized in a cookie.
 This could be the token itself, or any other appropriate representation of successful authentication.

-Last of all, now that credentials have been established, the browser can be redirected to the original URL where it started, to try the request again.
+Now that credentials have been established, the browser can be redirected to the original URL where it started, to try the request again.
 If the client wasn’t able to keep track of the original URL all this time (not always easy!), you might end up back at a default landing page instead of where you started the login process.
 This is frustrating!